anthropic-cr v0.6.0

 An unofficial Anthropic API client for Crystal.
 Access Claude AI models with idiomatic Crystal code.

-Status: Feature Complete - Full Messages API, Batches API, Models API, Files API, tool runner, web search, extended thinking, structured outputs, citations, prompt caching, Schema DSL, and beta Anthropic-hosted features such as skills, MCP servers, and containers.
+Status: Feature Complete — Full Messages API, Batches API, Models API, User Profiles API, tool runner, web search, advisor tool, extended thinking (including adaptive and xhigh effort), structured outputs, citations (char, page, content block, web search result, search result location variants), prompt caching, Schema DSL, and Anthropic-hosted beta features such as Files API, Skills API, MCP servers, context management, encrypted compaction, session-wide token budgets, and skill-loading containers.
+Tracks the Opus 4.7 / April 2026 release of the official Python, Ruby, and TypeScript SDKs.
 API design inspired by official Ruby SDK patterns.

 Note: A large portion of this library was written with the assistance of AI (Claude), including code, tests, and documentation.